 This is a collective effort.
 It’s not only organizations in the United States, but at the international level, there are many organizations that we are working with.
 I feel positive that we will be seeing change that domestic work will become work that is recognized.
 So I feel happy as I go to Geneva.
 I feel many hopes that there will be a change in the conditions that domestic workers face in their day to day experience.

 Support Mujeres Unidas y Activas at their 20th anniversary celebration on Thursday, May 27th @ 7 pm at the Modern Times Bookstore at 888 Valencia St, San Francisco.
 Organizers with MUA and the National Alliance of Domestic Workers will speak about the 20th anniversary of MUA and the rise of grassroots Bay Area immigrant women activists in this national work and the recent Mother’s Day protest against SB1070 in Arizona.
 There will also be a discussion of Remaking Citizenship, where Kathleen Coll weaves the stories of Mexican and Central American women’s migrations, lives and activism with history and analysis of the anti-immigrant upsurge in 1990s California.
 Her book documents two decades of Latina organizing and activism in the Bay Area- examining the impact of legislation on Latina women’s lives and their engagement in grassroots political organizing — from MUA’s domestic workers’ rights campaign to fights against domestic violence and immigrant-bashing.
+I would definitely recommend Valium!
+There is no sign of addiction.
+Even if you take a break for 7 or 10 days, no withdrawal symptoms occur, because the half-life is so long.
+You get the Valium drops in water.
+Note for the manufacturer: try to reduce the taste of the drops or sweeten it a bit so it tastes better!

 Also, check out this video for more info on organizing for domestic workers’ rights: